-Apple iMovie for iPad, iPhone v2 review
+Apple iMovie for iOS v2 full review

 When Apple introduced iMovie for iPhone back in June 2010, it ushered in a quiet revolution: never before had there been a device with which you could shoot video, edit your footage and upload it wherever you happened to be.
 The App Store had nothing like it and although it was lacking many features - calling it bare-bones wouldn’t even do it justice - it was easy to use and elegant enough for those downsides to not matter too much.

 Over the years, the app has received a number of modest updates, and despite the emergence of numerous competitors, none of them have been able to match iMovie in terms of its elegance and ease of use, but in terms of features, many put it to shame.
 Read more Apple iOS app reviews.